EliotKhachi/publicZk/202205131908/README.md

-# Syncing to Another Machine
+# SSH into Another Machine

 1. To sync to a remote machine from your local machine, you must first generate an ssh key pair